-The Charity does not contract with any individual, group or company of professional fundraisers in pursuance of its fundraising activities and employs a fundraising manager who is a member of the Institute of Fundraising to oversee fundraising activity.
+The charity has currently engaged a fundraising consultant to help with its fundraising activities.
+It does not contract with any other individual, group or company of professional fundraisers in pursuance of its fundraising activities.
 David Lewis is regulated by the Fundraising Standards Board and actively seeks to comply with those standards.
 The charity has not received any complaints in the reporting period with regards to its fundraising activities.

-The Charity operates a fundraising policy whereby detailed standards are laid out to protect vulnerable people and other members of the public.
-The policy has measures in place to protect those people from behaviours which are an unreasonable intrusion on their privacy, are unreasonably persistent or place undue pressure on a person to give money or other property.
-There were no complaints received in the year.
+The charity abides by a fundraising statement whereby detailed standards are laid out to protect vulnerable people and other members of the public.
+The statement has measures in place to protect those people from behaviours which are an unreasonable intrusion on their privacy, are unreasonably persistent or place undue pressure on a person to give money or other property.